avimallu/ds_containers/README.md

 ## How do I use this?

 TL;DR: you can start using it simply by opening the repository folder within VSCode, and you'll get a pop-up asking if you want to work inside the container.
 And it'll work on almost anybody else's system (with significantly low effort).
+Find more setups in the branches of this repository.

 If you somehow stumbled upon this by accident, and have no idea what you're looking at, I've attempted a gist below.